-At the International School of Geneva, we use the International Baccalaureate Organisation's primary years programme (PYP) and our new secondary school has just started teaching the middle years programme (MYP) to its 11 to 16-year-olds.
+At the International School of Geneva we use the International Baccalaureate Organisation's three to 11 primary years programme (PYP) and our new secondary school has just started teaching the middle years programme (MYP) to its 11 to 16-year-olds.
 Both programmes have the transfer of learning as a core objective as well as explicit requirements for collaborative planning among teachers to ensure that this happens.

-Developing knowledge and understanding and learning how to learn are both important objectives and they must be pursued in tandem.
-At its most fundamental, the fusion of these two elements tries to hold in balance the essential idea of education as the transmission of knowledge with the recognition that young people need to be prepared for a world of work and leisure that is increasingly fluid, hybrid and interlinked, and in which there will be an even greater need for the transfer of learning.
+Developing knowledge and understanding, and learning how to learn are both important and must be pursued in tandem.
+At its most fundamental, the fusion of these two elements tries to hold in balance the essential idea of education as the transmission of knowledge with the recognition that young people need to be prepared for a world that is increasingly fluid, hybrid and interlinked, and in which there will be an even greater need for the transfer of learning.

 To pursue the skiing analogy, it isn't just a question of knowing the moves one has to make when confronted with an unfamiliar steep and narrow slope but how to learn from the fact that, despite this knowledge, one has skidded out of control and ended up spreadeagled off-piste.

-EM Forster's Howards End, a novel I studied a long time ago, has as its theme "only connect".
+EM Forster's Howards End, a novel I studied a long time ago for A-level English literature, has as its theme "Only connect".
 This is not a statement of the obvious, as is sometimes claimed, but an injunction to reflect on something that is absolutely fundamental to our lives and that we neglect at our peril.